Macaron27/motd-checker/README.md

 - Docker container for easier deployment
 - REST API endpoint to fetch the current Status of all registered servers
 - Using .env for variables

+---

+📜 License
+This project is open source and available under the MIT License.